nivlab/nivlab.github.io/docs/library/library.md

 #### [Moutoussis et al. (2017)](https://doi.org/10.1162/CPSY_a_00014)
 {: .no_toc }
-*Computation in Psychotherapy, or HowComputational Psychiatry Can Aid Learning-Based Psychological Therapies*
+*Computation in Psychotherapy, or How Computational Psychiatry Can Aid Learning-Based Psychological Therapies*

 > Introduces how computational modeling can help formalize and test hypotheses regarding how patients make inferences.